 An attractive, detached stone-built 18th century cottage, centrally located in the village of Bowes.
 Surrounded by wonderful countryside, this Bowes cottage is the ideal hideaway for enjoying the vast walking, cycling and bird watching the area has to offer.
 Cosy and comfortable, this Bowes cottage has been thoughtfully renovated to provide a lovely holiday home, with a snug sitting room and a modern kitchen and shower room.
 The cottage adjoins a quaint sixteenth century coaching inn which serves food every day.
 The Pennine Way lies two miles away, whilst a few minutes' drive brings you to Barnard Castle with its tea rooms and quaint independent and antique shops.
 Well worth a visit are High Force and Cauldron Snout, as are Bowes Museum and Raby Castle with its splendid grounds and deer park.
 A charming Bowes cottage in a beautiful area.

 One twin bedroom with en-suite shower, basin and WC.
 Kitchen.
 Sitting room with dining area, sofa bed and electric fire.

 Electric storage heaters with electric fire.
 Electric oven and hob, microwave, fridge, TV with Freeview, DVD, CD, selection of books and DVDs.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Off road parking for 1 car.
-Small front courtyard with bench.
+Small patio with bench.
 Three well-behaved dogs welcome.
 Sorry, no smoking.
 Shop 3.5 miles, pub 4 miles.

 - Last minute

 Barnard Castle 4 miles.